-Curve Numbers vary from 0 to 100, with 0 equating to no runoff from a basin and 100 indicating that all precipitation will run off.
-USDA-NRCS Technical Release 55 (TR-55) Urban Hydrology for Small Watersheds was used to determine curve numbers for various land uses depending on soil type for a range of AMCs.
-Soil Hydrologic Groups for the watershed were obtained from the NRCS Web Soil Survey and land uses were based on County land use data.
+CNs vary from 0 to 100, with 0 equating to no runoff from a basin and 100 indicating that all precipitation will run off.
+USDA-NRCS Technical Release 55 (TR-55) Urban Hydrology for Small Watersheds was used to determine CNs for various land uses depending on soil type for a range of AMCs.
+Soil hydrologic groups for the watershed were obtained from the NRCS Web Soil Survey and land uses were based on County land use data.